Subrising/buildkite-project/README.md

 3. Explore Buildkite's plugin ecosystem for additional functionality.
 4. Implement caching mechanisms to speed up the build process.
 5. Add more sophisticated reporting, possibly integrating with external tools.
+6. Utilise the retry component of Buildkite to ensure that failed steps are retried.